ibrahimnasrum/iium-library-booking-system/README.md

 ### Notes
 - This is a standalone component for assignment demonstration
 - Does not require integration with team members' components (Login/RoomList)
-- All data is stored in memory (no database)
+- All data is stored in memory (no database

+## Group Members (Group 5)
+1. IBRAHIM BIN NASRUM (2116467): Booking Management (Make/Cancel/View)
+2. MUHAMMAD IZWAN BIN MUHAMMAD ISHAM (2428113): Login & Main Navigation
+3. MOHAMMAD AMIR IMTIYAZ BIN MOHD ANNUAR (2212545): Room List & Availability

 - User.makeBooking() and User.cancelBooking() methods are implemented and working

 ---